 Facilitator2e I didn't know Charles Dance.
-I did know Gareth Gates, I didn't know Charles stammerers?
+I did know Gareth Gates.
+I didn't know Charles Dance.

-Dance.
+Facilitator1 Okay, so are they all covert stammerers or are they just resolved stammerers?

-Facilitator1 Okay, so are they all covert stammerers or are they just resolved
+Facilitator2e Well, not all of them- They've kinda worked out techniques to get through it, just a thought.

-Facilitator2e Well, not all of them- They've kinda worked out techniques to get through it, school, I used to have music lessons and sing.
+Male2 What would be interesting, which I think would like into this, when I was at school, I used to have music lessons and sing.
 That used to help a lot.
-Which is just a thought.
+Was